 As a business owner, you already know not to get caught on camera yelling at the referee at your son’s little league game.
 But what you might not have considered is what people see first when they search Google for a local business.

-What you might not have realized or considered is that you can respond to your reviews, whether they’re on Google, Yelp, or social media.
+What you might not have realized or considered is that you can respond to your online reviews, whether they’re on Google, Yelp, or social media.
 In fact, you should reply to all of your reviews.
-Here’s why:
+Read on to learn why to respond, and how to on different review services.
+Then check out our review management software to streamline your responses here.

 - You get to share your side of the story